| Bet Type | Objective | Bet Range |

-Slow playing is a powerful tool in your arsenal, which you should use to extract additional chips from your opponent who wouldn't more often than not commit many chips to a particular pot.
-However, you ought to be careful when using this type of bet.
+Lady luck loves a man with a slow hand.
+The check raise is one of the types of bet that involves slow playing.
+The check raise is a powerful tool in your arsenal, one that you should use to extract additional chips from your stingy opponent who doesn't like to commit to a given pot.
+But, you need to be careful when using this type of bet.
 David Sklansky gives some timeless guidelines:

-As effective as this move can be, it does present increased risk allowing your opponent the chance to catch up and overtake your hand.
-For this reason, you should only employ this play with strong hands and in certain situations.
+As effective as this move can be, it does present increased risk.
+Your opponent may catch up with and overtake your hand.
+You should only make use of this ploy when you have strong hands and in certain situations.

 Slow playing works by acting weak in hopes of hiding your strength.
 With any luck, this will induce a bluff or at least a misinformed bet from your opponent to get him to commit his chips to the pot.